T-PLAY/hub/doc/docs_sphinx/api/whatDoYouWantToDo.rst

 * **Stream sensor data to server ?**

+Look at the :ref:`OutputSensor` class.

 Check our :ref:`streamers` examples.

 ---------------------------

 * **Get sensor data from server ?**

+Look at the :ref:`InputSensor` class.

 Check our :ref:`viewers` examples.